-If you are thinking about booking a ski holiday, it’s likely that you are considering the safest way to travel to a ski resort next year.
+If you are thinking about booking a ski holiday, it’s likely that you are considering the best (and possibly the safest) way to travel to a ski resort next year.
 Of course, it’s almost impossible to predict exactly what the situation will be in terms of international travel in a few months.
-However, most European border restrictions seem to be loosening over the next 2-4 weeks, so it’s looking promising that travel will be possible by the time winter rolls around.
+While some restrictions have loosened in recent months, other destinations have seen an upturn in cases leading to safety measures being re-imposed.

 However, air travel is likely to remain the most popular choice for those looking to get to the mountains.